diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 }
 ```

-As you can see in the constructor we define the initial state of the component
+As the above snippet shows in the constructor we define the initial state of the
-with:
+component with:

 - `history`: An array to store all messages.
 - `presence`: An object to store all users connected.